50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

 Vivian Chan (from San Francisco, California, USA) started East Meets Dress over 4 years ago.

 Hello!
 My name is Vivian and I’m one of the co-founders of East Meets Dress.
 We’re the first modern fashion company to bring Asian-American representation and inclusion to the traditional wedding industry by combining contemporary cultural designs, quality craftsmanship, and a dedicated customer experience.

 East Meets Dress has been entirely bootstrapped from Day 1 (we got started with less than $100 over a weekend).
 Neither my co-founder nor I had any prior experience in fashion or entrepreneurship, but through a lot of hard work, hustle, and trial and error, we've been able to grow our team and company to a 6-figure annual recurring revenue ($25k/month) in one year and help hundreds of brides across the world celebrate their heritage in style.

-Zeynep Prens (from Istanbul, Turkey) started Galen Leather about 10 years ago.
+Zeynep Prens (from Istanbul, Turkey) started Galen Leather almost 11 years ago.

 Merhaba! (that’s hello in Turkish).
 My name is Zeynep and along with my brother Yusuf, we run Galen Leather from our workshop in Istanbul.
 Combining our love for stationery items and skills in leather-making, we design and handcraft our own line of handmade leather travel journals, notebook covers, personal accessories and now, so much more!

 In the last year, we’ve broken sales records, experiencing a 138% increase in revenue to hit an average of around $40,000 in sales each month.
 Most of our products are made to order, and as a small team of four, we believe what we’ve been able to achieve so far is no small feat!

 Aziza Browne (from Asheville, North Carolina, USA) started Aziza Jewelry ago.